margaretmf/margaretmf.github.io/keycreativewriting.md

 They've gone down lonely pathways. <br>
 They've skipped across sidewalks. <br>
 Can't you see?
 They've become sturdy and strong. <br>

+These wonderful boots.
+I keep them tied real tight.
+They've kept me feeling snug.
+They're as comfortable as can be.
+Can't you see?
+They're my favorite.

 <br>